RebelToolbox/RebelDocumentation/tutorials/shaders/your_first_shader/your_first_3d_shader.rst

 .. image:: img/normalmap2.png

 Here is the full code for this tutorial.
-You can see it is not very long as Godot handles most of the difficult stuff for you.
+You can see it is not very long as Rebel Engine handles most of the difficult stuff for you.

 .. code-block:: glsl